 Of course, since it was a banana party, we had so much food with bananas in it.
 And what goes better with bananas than some fresh strawberries?
 I wanted a bit more on them than just the two fruits, so I also got some Pound Cake.

-We’ve been working on reducing waste in the house, especially the kitchen.
+We’ve been working on reducing waste in the house, especially in the kitchen.
 We stopped using wooden skewers a long time ago and went to metal skewers.

 I bought so many bananas for the party.
 I had plenty to work with for the kabobs.
-We also have been eating strawberries every day since they are in season so have those on hand as well.
+We also have been eating strawberries every day since they are in season so we have those on hand as well.
 I bought a pound cake from the bakery just for this.

 Since the party, I have made the kabobs with both pound cake and angel food cake.
 Both are delicious.
 Both work well.
 Whichever you can find easier is fine for the kabobs.